Skip to main content

 How to Choose HR Software

-As you work through your own unique HR software selection process, keep the following points in mind:
+To help you get clear on what you need, as you work through your own unique HR software selection process, keep the following points in mind:

 • What HR challenges are you trying to solve?
 Identifying your challenges can help you clarify the right type of HR software for your needs.
 Common challenges may include:

-• large volumes of manual data entry,
+• Large volumes of manual data entry,

-• repetitive HR tasks that are tedious and time-consuming,
+• Repetitive HR tasks that are tedious and time-consuming,

-• compliance information that is difficult to oversee at a glance,
+• Compliance information that is difficult to oversee at a glance,

-• managing a heavy volume of administrative requests from your employees for simple tasks (e.g., updating banking details or contact information), or
+• Managing a heavy volume of administrative requests from your employees for simple tasks (e.g., updating banking details or contact information), or

-• inefficient recruiting processes that are slow and cumbersome, leading to poor hiring outcomes.
+• Inefficient recruiting processes that are slow and cumbersome, leading to poor hiring outcomes.

 • What outcomes are important and how will you measure success?
 Being clear on your desired outcomes upfront is crucial to avoid wasting valuable time.
 Key outcomes for implementing your new human resources software could include:

-• increased efficiency and productivity following the full digitization of your employee data,
+• Increased efficiency and productivity following the full digitization of your employee data,

-• reduced repetitive tasks as a result of setting up new workflow automation rules to digitize core administrative processes (e.g., approval workflows),
+• Reduced repetitive tasks as a result of setting up new workflow automation rules to digitize core administrative processes (e.g., approval workflows),

-• digitized compliance data that is automatically updated so information is always accurate and up-to-date,
+• Digitized compliance data that is automatically updated so information is always accurate and up-to-date,

-• a reduction in administrative requests from employees as a result of improved self-service capabilities, or
+• A reduction in administrative requests from employees as a result of improved self-service capabilities, or

-• improved time-to-hire and better candidate quality due to enhanced recruiting tools with sophisticated features for sourcing and screening.
+• Improved time-to-hire and better candidate quality due to enhanced recruiting tools with sophisticated features for sourcing and screening.

 • Who are your main users?
 Consider who will use the software and how many licenses you'll need.
 Will you need access for your entire HR department, or only your senior HR professionals or those involved in key tasks (e.g., payroll or recruiting)?